 Refers to the country or countries whose market you are targeting.

-If you are in Singapore, and you are targeting a market in Singapore, change the location to Singapore and let the language to be English.
+If you are in Singapore, and you are targeting a market in Singapore, change the location to Singapore and let the language be English.

 iii.
 Search Networks Option

 Search Network option asks you to choose to advertise on Google only, or Google and their Search Partners.

-Keyword Text Filter
+- Keyword Text Filter

 Keyword Text filter shows you keywords that contain a specific word of the keyword phrase.

-Exclude Keyword in my Account
+- Exclude keywords in my Account

 This filter excludes keywords that you`re already bidding on Adword.

-Exclude Adult Ideas
+- Exclude Adult Ideas

 It is a filter that excludes adult-related keywords from your search.

-Average monthly searches
+- Average monthly searches

 You may also like to filter out keywords that do not get enough Google searches.

-You can have the Google Ads Keyword Planner show you keywords with low, medium and high competition.
+You can have the Google Ads Keyword Planner show you keywords with low, medium, and high competition.

 It is important you remember that Google Ads Keywords Planner is 100% for Google PPC, not SEO.

 Therefore, the competition score here only defines Adwords competition, not how competitive the keyword is to rank in Google`s organic search result.

-Ad Impression Share
+- Ad Impression Share

-Top of Page Bid
+- Top of Page Bid

-It is the amount of money you need to pay for if you want your ad to appear at the top of the page a specific keyword.
+It is the amount of money you need to pay for if you want your ad to appear at the top of the page with a specific keyword.

-There are options of high “range” “medium range” and “low range”.
+There are options of high “range” “medium-range” and “low range”.
 Set it to “low range” if you are doing keyword research for SEO so that you can sort out keywords without any commercial purports.

-Organic Impression Share
+- Organic Impression Share

 Organic Impression Share the look of your website in the organic results for every keyword.

-Organic Average Position
+- Organic Average Position